squidfunk/mkdocs-material/docs/plugins/social.md

 # Built-in social plugin

+- Talk about the built in social plugin, more specific.

 Material for MkDocs can automatically create beautiful social cards for your documentation, which appear as preview images on social media platforms.
 You can select from several [pre-designed layouts][default layouts] or create custom layouts to match your project's style and branding.

   [default layouts]: #cards_layout

+## Features

+- :material-smart-card: Automatically generate social cards
+- :material-code-tags-check: Automatically add meta tags to pages
+- :material-image-edit-outline: Supports entirely custom layouts
+- :material-layers: Supports multiple instances
+- :material-multicast: Supports concurrency
+- ???

+@todo: each feature should be linked to a section in the setup docs.

 ## Installation